inigokintana/homelab-2-prod-ai-golden-path/README.md

 ## 3 - Golden path context

-We want to build a POC of AI agents (hands) getting data from local data sources and passing RAG results to local LLM (brain) with Ollama to get a human readable result.
+We want to build a POC of AI agents (hands) getting data from local data sources and passing RAG results to local LLM/SLM (brain) with Ollama to get a human readable result.

 Data is kept private and never goes outsite the company defined infrastructure.